-Today cranberries are grown in 20 of Wisconsin's 72 counties, but the largest concentration of growers is in the Tomah/Warrens/Wisconsin Rapids area.
+Today cranberries are grown in 19 of Wisconsin's 72 counties, but the largest concentration of growers is in the Tomah/Warrens/Wisconsin Rapids area.

 The most exciting time of the year in Cranberry Country is harvest season, which typically begins in mid-September and runs through October.
+Another picturesque time to visit is late June through early July when the cranberry vines are in bloom.